sdeigm/uni-meter/README.md

 For a Hoymiles MS-A2 storage you have to announce the tool via mDNS using the Avahi daemon.
 You also have to change the device id of the virtual Shelly to a unique value.
-Otherwise, the Hoymiles app refuses to attach the Shelly to your system.
+Otherwise, the Hoymiles app refuses to attach the Shelly to your Hoymiles system.
 Enabling JSON RPC over UDP is not necessary for the Hoymiles storage.

 If you want to use an ESP32 or a similar system which does not support Java 17, there is a similar project called [Energy2Shelly](https://github.com/TheRealMoeder/Energy2Shelly_ESP) which is written in C++ and can be used as an